kchung/mapkitjs-token/README.md

   --exp      The Expiration Time (exp) relative to `iat`, using a `zeit/ms`
              string (e.g '1hr, '2d', '1y').
                                     [string] [default: 364d, 364 day expiration]
+  --sub      The subject public claim key.
+This value could for example be your
+             registered Service ID.
+Needed for WeatherKit tokens.
+                                                                        [string]
   --key      MapKit private key file path                             [required] --origin   The Origin (origin) key.
 This key's value is a fully qualified
              domain that should match the Origin header passed by a browser.